BENJAMIN BRITTEN AND DAVID HEMMINGS 1953-55

 Ben was shaken and tried to justify it as a natural and affectionate expression of his appreciation for the boy's wonderful performance on stage, but Pears had seen and heard it all before and stormed off trembling with indignation.”

 Jolly had never seen Pears so furious, though her feeling was that this was as much because of all the trouble that could have ensued if someone ill-intentioned had come across them as because he was jealous.
-(Conversation of May 1994 reported by a then deeply-impressed fellow-musician who wishes to remain anonymous)
+(Conversation of May 1994 reported to the present editor in 2018 by John Stephen Delabere Nicholson (1957-2020), a then deeply-impressed fellow-musician)